Disciplina (song)

 The song received a nomination for Hottest Choreography (which stands for Best Choreography) at the Premios Juventud of 2022.
+Meanwhile, its music video won Best Music Video at the 2023 Gardel Awards.

 Composition

 Described as "sexy, energetic and catchy", "Disciplina" is an uptempo song blending pop and dance beats.
 The song marks Lali's comeback to her pop music origins after exploring Latin sounds like reggaeton and trap in her previous records Brava and Libra.
 Its "dark and sultry, hot and heavy" lyrics see Lali venturing into erotic practices known as BDSM, especially discipline, dominance and submission.

 Music video

 The "blood red-hued" accompanying music video for "Disciplina" was released along with the song on January 12, 2022.
 The video was directed by Renderpanic and produced by The Movement, and it depicts Lali as a dominatrix.
 The clip, which is inspired in Berlin's raves, takes place on a "gigantic" industrial set in which a dancefloor was set up where Lali and a group of dancers of different genres perform an "electric" choreography that gradually raises the temperature of the place, until they end up exhausted on the ground.
 The video was compared to Rihanna's "Disturbia" and Lady Gaga's "Bad Romance".
 Bradley Stern of MuuMuse wrote that "there's no doubt Lali is a student of Britney [Spears], as the throbbing tune and searing hot visual supply shades of everything from the "I'm a Slave 4 U" orgies to Blackout to "Work Bitch".
 There's a little Rihanna Rated R dominatrix edge and Miley [Cyrus]'s "Wrecking Ball" with the giant chain, too."